alukosdev/ccsp/guidance/csa-top-threats.md

 - Financial expenses incurred due to incident response and forensics
 - Ransomware and supply chain disruption

+!!!
+This threat aligns with the Disclosure category of the STRIDE threat model.
+!!!

 !!!danger
 This was taken from account hijacking.
 !!!